securingsincity/backbone-react-ui/README.md

 * Table (Based on a Backbone Collection or a Backbone Paginator Collection)
 * PageableTable  (Based on a Backbone Collection or a Backbone Paginator Collection)

+An demo of the PageableTable can be found here http://securingsincity.github.io/backbone-react-ui/example.html

 ##Table